Non-Asymptotic Guarantees for Reliable Identification of Granger Causality via the LASSO: Application to Simulated and Experimentally-Recorded Data

 \subsubsection{Evaluating the Effect of the Sample Size $n$}

 We fixed a model order of $p=100$ and varied $n$ uniformly in the interval $[100,1000]$. \prettyref{fig:effect-of-varying-n-p}(a) and (b) show the resulting LGC statistics $\mathcal{T}_{y \mapsto x}$ and $\mathcal{T}_{x \mapsto y}$ corresponding to the LASSO and OLS ($\lambda_n = 0$), respectively.
-In \prettyref{fig:effect-of-varying-n-p}(a), we also plotted the threshold $\mathscr{t}$ corresponding to a false positive probability of $0.01$, according to \prettyref{cor:false detection probability} (dashed line).
+In \prettyref{fig:effect-of-varying-n-p}(a), we also plotted the threshold $\mathscr{t}$ corresponding to a false positive probability of $0.01$, according to Method 1 in \prettyref{sec:datadriven} (dashed line).
 As $n$ grows larger, the ranges of the two LGC statistics are saliently separated.
 The proposed thresholding rule of \prettyref{cor:false detection probability} is also able to correctly identify the true GC effects for $n \ge 250$.

 The OLS results shown in \prettyref{fig:effect-of-varying-n-p}(b), however, require much larger values of $n$ to be stable, whereas the LGC statistic provided by the LASSO (\prettyref{fig:effect-of-varying-n-p}(a)) are stable even for $n < 2p$.
 In addition, OLS requires $n\ge 400$ for the ranges of the GC measures to be distinguishable.